metacpan/metacpan-cpan-extracted/distros/A/Alt-Data-Frame-ButMore/README.md

 # VERSION

-version 0.0049
+version 0.0051

 # STATUS

-This library is current experimental.
+This library is currently experimental.

 # SYNOPSIS